University of New Mexico School of Law: Campus

 In 1971, the law school moved into its current building, designed by the architect Antoine Predock while he was working for George Wright & Associates.
 In 2002, the law school opened the Fred Hart wing, designed by architect Edward Mazria.
 The New Mexico Court of Appeals is located on campus, next door to the School of Law.
 The Court of Appeals and the School of Law have a symbiotic relationship with the judges using the law school's library and the students using the Court of Appeal's formal courtroom.
 Indeed, the Court of Appeals was designed for this use, with classrooms for law students adjacent to the formal courtroom.

 The Native American Community Academy, a charter school, previously had grades 11-12 attend classes at UNM Middle School.
-All school buses to went to Wilson Middle School's campus, with grade 11-12 students transported to/from Wilson to the UNM Law building.
+All school buses went to Wilson Middle School's campus, with grade 11-12 students transported to/from Wilson to the UNM Law building.
 In 2013 all grades moved to Building 232 of the former Albuquerque Indian School, the Employees' New Dormitory and Club.